- Code SOCY2043

 See Future Offerings

-In this course we explore the nature of qualitative research and how we can use methods from this approach to better understand the complexity of social life in multiple domains.
+In this course we explore the nature of qualitative research and how we can use methods from this approach to better understand the complexity of social life and relations.
 Whilst we predominantly explore established techniques such as interviewing and participant observation, emphasis is also placed on how more nascent techniques - such as visual, digital and sensory methods - can push traditional research practices in new directions which better reflect the character and concerns of today's world.

 Upon successful completion, students will have the knowledge and skills to:

 - understand the practical, conceptual and ethical implications of using qualitative methods and approaches in social research;

 - communicate methodological arguments and research findings in written and oral form with reference to broader methodological, conceptual and substantive debates within sociology and related cognate disciplines.